 All our staff and governors have undertaken the Channel Awareness accredited training developed by the National Counter Policing Headquarters (NCTPHQ), in conjunction with the College of Policing which includes guidance on how to identify people who may be vulnerable to being drawn into Terrorism, and how to refer them into the Channel process.
 Channel is a key process within the Prevent strategy for assessing individuals’ vulnerability to being drawn into terrorism.
 It focuses on early intervention and diverting people away from risk.

 Please click here to access departmental advice for schools on the Prevent Duty (DFE).
-Alternatively you can also refer to (Keeping Children Safe in Education) above for further information as well as our Safeguarding/Child Protection Policy and British Values statement.
+Alternatively you can also refer to (Keeping Children Safe in Education 2018) above for further information as well as our Safeguarding/Child Protection Policy and British Values statement.

 Referrals to Children's Social Care (First Access & Screening Team - FAST)

-Please click here to obtain further information on the referral process and the responsibilies of the school.
+Please click here to obtain further information on the referral process and the responsibilities of the school.